achilleasa/dart_lz4/README.md

 # Building the extension

 To build the extension you need to install [cmake](http://www.cmake.org/).
-The extension can be built on the following platforms:
+If you have installed the dart-sdk at a non-standard location (e.g. you home directory) you need to set the ```DART_SDK``` env var to point to the dart-sdk folder.
+The extension can be built as follows:

 ## Linux and Mac
 ```